SusannaGreen/TemplateGeNN/README.md

 In order to use TemplateGeNN please make sure you install the following key packages NumPy, Joblib, Typing, Pandas, PyTorch, h5py and PyCBC.
 See the `requirements.txt` for more information on versions.

 The TemplateGeNN repository conatins the following:
-1) Paper - folder containing the
+1) Paper - A folder containing the content used to create the results seen in the paper.

 2) `TemplateGeNN.py` - An example python script used to generate a template bank with a LearningMatch model and GPUs.
 This needs a 'LearningMatchModel.pth' file and 'Model.py' file.